unused/bierfit/ANDROID.md

 #Usage:

-You can sign up User and login, but just on the android device.
-On the homepage is another account management.
-Every android account is linked to the admin on the homepage, because on admin we have all "bierdeckel" data.
+You can create new accounts and login to them, but only on the android device.
+The homepage uses another account management.
+Because the user accounts haven't any functionality and data, all of them are linked to a default account (admin).
+At the moment the user is unable to create/collect data.